andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge.md

 ---

-[Serenity Forge](https://serenityforge.com/) is a small indie game studio based out of Boulder, CO, specializing in visually stunning aesthetics ([The King's Bird](https://store.steampowered.com/app/812550/The_Kings_Bird/), for example).
+[Serenity Forge](https://serenityforge.com/) is a small indie game studio based out of Boulder, CO, specializing in visually stunning aesthetics, such as [The King's Bird](https://store.steampowered.com/app/812550/The_Kings_Bird/) for example.

 In 2018, I spent a short time working for Serenity Forge as a Gameplay Engineer, primarily responsible for principal code design, implementing gameplay features, QA, and general bugfixing.
 Beyond the usual developer duties, I also served as an 'internal developer advocate,' working to streamline internal processes and ensuring engineers follow proper standards, perform code reviews, etc.